The Godfather films have set home-video standards for decades, and that trend continues with Paramount’s astonishing 4K restorations.

 It may not be a neglected masterpiece, but this Blu-ray package certainly makes a case for it as a fascinating work by a visionary filmmaker.

-Alex Cox’s punk western has been dug up from the dregs of oblivion by Kino Lorber and handsomely given a long-overdue director’s cut Blu-ray treatment.
+Cox’s punk western has been dug up from the dregs of oblivion by Kino and handsomely given a long-overdue director’s cut Blu-ray treatment.

 With Burning, Lee Chang-dong extraordinarily obliterates the bifurcation between life and representation.

-A seminal film that augurs our era of social media and self-branding, Susan Seidelman’s debut is a wonderful new entry in the Criterion canon.
+Seidelman’s seminal film augurs our era of social media and self-branding.

 This definitive package will be essential for both fans of the film and scholars interested in the transition of Old Hollywood to New.